Manage Content in a Channel

 Clicking OK will close the link picker and the chosen document will be displayed in the relevant content item:

 To Create Content

 Click on the + button for the content item you want to create content for; on doing this a Create content panel will slide into view from the right-hand side:

 The Create content panel will ask you to give the new content a document name, type, URL, and folder location.
 The URL and folder location will be automatically populated for you based on the document name given and document type, but you can edit the default values given (choose a different folder location or edit the URL).

 Once you have filled in these basic details click the Continue button; the panel will update and you will be asked to fill in more information which the new content will use:

 The fields you are asked to fill in are dependent on the document type.

-Once you have populated the fields shown click Save.
+Once you have added all the relevant information, click Save & Done, then View in the top navigation menu to return to your website preview.
 Taking this action switches the Create content panel to the visual editing panel (allowing you to publish or continue editing the new content ) and the new content will appear automatically in the relevant content item in the channel preview:

 In the above example the newly created content appears automatically in the chosen content item; however, if the content is ‘dynamic’; such as an event or news item then this may not be the case.

 The above is an events list and you can click the orange + button to create a new event item.
 Doing this results in the same functionality as described above; the side panel slides out and asks you to create the new content.